The ultimate guide to the world's theme parks

 Combining marine life exhibits and shows with a selection of major theme park rides, SeaWorld Orlando is located in Florida's theme park hotspot.
 To compete effectively with giants Disney and Universal, it has installed multi-million dollar roller coasters Kraken and Manta, as well as the Journey to Atlantis water coaster.
 Its main draw, however, remains its killer whale shows, which are highly controversial but consistently pull in massive crowds.

 The third park in the SeaWorld chain (after SeaWorld San Diego and the now-defunct SeaWorld Ohio), SeaWorld Orlando was expanded considerably following a takeover by Anheuser Busch in 1989.
-Now part of the broader SeaWorld Parks & Entertainment chain, it invested in another major expansion in 2013.
+Now part of the broader SeaWorld Parks & Entertainment chain, it invested in another major expansion in 2013 which didn't have the impact in terms of attendance that management were hoping for.

 Don't miss: Opened in May 2013, Antarctica: Empire of the Penguin is billed as "the world's coldest theme park ride".
 Using a trackless ride system, it offers a different experience every time, with guests disembarking into an all-new penguin exhibit.